ska-telescope/skampi/README.md

  * [new branch]        at-42 -> at-42
  ```

 You can now create your Merge Request by following the link that is provided by Git - in most terminals you can follow that link by Ctrl+Clicking on the link (Cmd+click on a Mac).
-We recommend creating a Merge Request and marking it Draft as soon as possible.
+We recommend creating a Merge Request, and marking it Draft if it is not ready to merge immediately, as soon as possible.
 Stale branches will be removed eventually.

 Follow the [Documentation on Multitenancy](https://developer.skao.int/projects/skampi/en/latest/multitenancy.html#retrieving-the-kubectl-file) for downloading and using the KUBECONFIG file.
 This file is your key to accessing the namespace in the cluster where your branch has just been deployed.